magento/devdocs/guides/v2.1/cloud/project/new-relic.md

 ## Add New Relic APM to an environment

-The {{site.data.var.ece}} Starter and Pro plans support up to three instances of your New Relic APM license across all environments.
-We recommend adding a New Relic license to your Staging and Production environments, and you can add the license to one other environment of your choice.
+The {{site.data.var.ece}} plans support up to three instances of your New Relic APM license across all environments.
+We recommend adding a New Relic license to your Pro Staging and Production environments, and you can add the license to one other environment of your choice.

 {:.bs-callout .bs-callout-info}
 If you have more than three active environments using the same New Relic license key, you need to remove a license variable from an existing environment.